The property was selected because of its location, availability of water, natural features, existing infrastructure and zoning.

 Access to water is plentiful from good rainfall, the creek for which we have some water rights and dams on the property, one of which is spring fed.
 There is also a bore which has the potential to supply 50,000 litres per day to the community.

-The existing infrastructure, comprising residential units, motel rooms, a recreation room and community building, has become the village centre, The Hub.
+The existing infrastructure, comprising residential apartments, a recreation room and community building, has become the village centre, The Hub.

 Our onsite accommodation enables prospective residents to take their time exploring the property, meeting the residents and familiarising themselves with the project.